omitsalex/hcloud-k8s/README.md

 # hcloud-k8s

-# unfortunately I have no time to maintain - please fork it

 Install a Kubernetes Cluster on Hetzner Cloud.
 The Playbook install a Master and Workers with Private Networking inclusive Cloud Controller Manager for Hetzner Cloud, Load Balancer and Failover IPs.

 Tested Versions Kubernetes v1.15.5 and v1.16.x and v1.17.4